Tinymrsb/Tinymrsb/README.md

-- 👋 Hi, I’m @Tinymrsb
+- Hey Yall, I’m @Tinymrsb!
-- 👀 I’m interested in building my personal knowledge bank!
+- I’m interested in building my skills and learning everything I can.
-- 🌱 I’m currently learning HTML and CSS
+- I’m currently learning HTML and CSS.
-- 📫 You can reach me on Twitter @TinyMrsB
+- You can reach me on Twitter @TinyMrsB.

 <!---
 Tinymrsb/Tinymrsb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.